murch1/homebridge-http-autofan/README.md

     Service.Fanv2.UUID = '000000B7-0000-1000-8000-0026BB765291';
     ```
     **Please note this altered service won't be recognised in Apple's Home.app.
-The Elgato Eve figures it out just fine.**
+The Elgato Eve.app figures it out just fine.**

 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.